 - Congregational fees - All outstanding congregational fees (dues, tuition, Bar/Bar Mitzvah fee, etc.) and assessments must be paid in full 30 days prior to the date of the Bar/Bat Mitzvah service.

-One year from the simcha date, the family must make an appointment to meet with Cantor Steve to explore all of the possibilities available in fulfilling this required element of the Bar/Bat Mitzvah process.
+One year before the simcha date, the family must make an appointment to meet with Cantor Steve to explore all of the possibilities available in fulfilling this required element of the Bar/Bat Mitzvah process.
 Please call the office to schedule this appointment.

 - Tutoring – By the time your child begins individual tutoring, s/he should have learned the blessings chanted for Torah and Haftarah, as well as the “tropes” (melodies needed for chanting Torah).
 After your child’s tutor has confirmed that s/he has mastered these blessings, then your child will begin working on their Torah portion.
 After the Torah portion is learned, s/he will learn the corresponding Haftarah and parts of the Shabbat morning Torah service to lead on the day of the Bar/Bat Mitzvah.